Oxfordshire - the place to marry or have your civil partnership

 Your venue doesn't have to be in the ceremony business or be able to offer reception facilities.
 Many of our approved venues concentrate on the ceremonies only.
 It is completely up to you to decide how many and how regularly you accept civil ceremony bookings at your venue.
 We will not accept a booking until we are certain the couple has arranged a suitable, licensed venue.

-Before completing the application form ensure that you already have the required planning consent, and that your premises are likely to meet the requirements on fire precautions and health and safety.
+Before completing the application form ensure that you already have the required planning consent and that your premises are likely to meet the requirements on fire precautions and health and safety.

 If the premises are already covered by a current fire risk assessment and the local district council's health and safety requirements, then they may already comply with the guidance.
-However, we will still need to check with both the Oxfordshire Fire Service and the local district council on every application.
+However, we will still need to check with both the Oxfordshire Fire and Rescue Service and the local district council on every application.

 What type of premises are suitable?